 Building a broad understanding of this process is not difficult, but asking practitioners to follow it, performing the correct documentation and starting endless paperwork may be a little daunting.
 Many early years environments have adopted learning journals that make this process easier.
 We will argue that it's not just early years environment that can benefit from this approach.
 Using photography and videos, schools can document in digital learning journals what the child is achieving.
 Our learning skills framework can be used to monitor the progress of pupils.

-Considerations with in the moment planning
+Considerations of 'in the moment planning'

 We have covered some of the best tips for initiating at the moment planning in a school.